andrew-levy/react-native-userdefaults/README.md

 # UserDefaults

 An interface to the user’s defaults database, where you store key-value pairs persistently across launches of your app.
+Inspired by [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).

 - :white_check_mark: Built with [Expo's Module API](https:docs.expo.dev/modules/module-api/)
 - :white_check_mark: Written in TypeScript and Swift